 d) Fit between mating components is decided by functional requirements

-Explanation: Loose tolerance results in increase in cost, assembly problems and poor performance of product.
+Explanation: Loose tolerance results in increase in cost, assembly problems and poor performance of the product.
 Tight tolerance results in unnecessary machining and inspection time.

 7. Quality control charts doesn’t depend on which factor?

 a) Normal distribution

 b) Random sampling